 Now plug in the form example above in an actual HTML file.
 Then create another file named process.html in the same folder.
 This file should have the following contents:

 <html> <head> <meta charset="UTF-8"> <title>Process</title> </head> <body>This is the destination process page</body> </html>

 Now click submit.
 Notice we were automatically taken to process.html page!
 Then, did you notice the URL bar, what is all that extra data?
-The data after the ? symbol are query parameters, and since we specified the request as GET, the data is being passed as query parameters.
+The data after the “?” symbol are query parameters, and since we specified the request as GET, the data is being passed as query parameters.

-This process.php then will do all the magic with data, like save it to a database, or register you to your favorite event, you name it.
+This process.php then will do all the magic with data.
+This page could save our data to a database, or register you to your favorite event, you name it.
 PHP is a powerful server scripting language, often used in web development.
 If you ever used WordPress, probably the data being processed is done via PHP.

 To learn more about PHP, check out our How to Learn PHP guide.

 Back in HTML4, the answer would be yes.
 Nowadays with HTML5, you are not required to specify an action attribute.
 If you have a form tag without an action attribute then the data will be sent to its own page.

 The HTML form action attribute defines what happens to the contents of a form when the form is submitted.
 The action attribute accepts a URL as an argument.

 Are you interested in becoming a web developer?
 Check out our complete How to Learn HTML guide.
 You’ll find expert advice on learning HTML as well as a list of top online courses and learning resources.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.